Lucerta/B64/README.md

 # B64

-Base64 Encoder / Decoder
-B64 is a base 64 encoder and decoder.
-It can encode/decode to and from byte arrays or strings.
-It has support for URL safe encoding and decoding.
-B64 is a java library, and includes a JAR file.
+B64 is a java based Base 64 Encoder and Decoder.
+B64 can encode and decode to and from byte arrays and strings.
+B64 has support for URL safe encoding and decoding.
+Features

+    Base 64 Encoder / Decoder
+    * Encode to and from byte arrays and strings
+    * Decode to and from byte arrays and strings
+    * Support for URL safe encoding and decoding
+    * JAR file